Home » Blog » Asia » Thailand Travel Guide » What to Pack When Going to Thailand: 2 Week Packing List

 What Not To Bring To Thailand

-The last thing you want is to over pack and fill your luggage with unnecessary things, so if you think you have packed too much, go ahead and half the load and you will be just right.
+The last thing you want is to overpack and fill your luggage with unnecessary things, so if you think you have packed too much, go ahead and half the load and you will be just right.
 You can always buy anything you forget on the ground in Thailand!

 Lastly, with all the rain you might think it’s smart to bring an umbrella, but it might not be necessary as you can find cheap price umbrellas at 7-Eleven, should you really need one.

-Travel First Aid Kit
+Travel First Aid Kit for Thailand

-My first aid kit for Thailand contains antibiotics, Imodium, disinfectant spray, electrolytes, activated charcoal, paracetamol, motion sickness pills and a thermometer.
+Another thing I would put on your Thailand packing list is a first aid kit.
+My first aid kit for Thailand contains antibiotics, Imodium for travelers diarrhea, disinfectant spray, electrolytes, activated charcoal, paracetamol, motion sickness pills (if going on boats!) and a thermometer.

 And here’s the exact packing list for my last trip to Thailand:

-• 6x light-weight t-shirts
+• 8x light-weight t-shirts

-• 2x fancy shirts for the evenings
+• 2-4x nicer shirts for the evenings

-• 7x pair of short socks
+• 7x pair of socks

-• 7x underwear
+• 14x underwear

-• 1x pair of long light-weight pants
+• 1-2x pair of long light-weight pants

 • 3x pairs of short pants

-• 2x flowy dress
+• 2-3x flowy dress

-• 2 or 3x pair of bikini
+• 3x pair of bikini

 • 1x microfiber travel towel